-If you aren’t already a member, sign up for a free 30-day trial of Amazon Prime.
-And if you’re a new-to-Prime college student, you get a whopping six months of Amazon Prime for free!
+This one is hard to pass up — a free 30-day trial of Amazon Prime for new members.
+And if you’re a new-to-Prime college student, you get a whopping six months of Amazon Prime for free.
 You just need a valid college email address.

-Restaurants offer all kinds of freebies to get you through their doors.
-A few of my personal favorites include:
+Restaurants offer all kinds of free items to get you through their doors.
+Here are some of our faves:

-- Free fries at McDonald’s with in-app coupon.
+- Fries at McDonald’s with an in-app coupon.

-- Free chicken sandwiches at Chick-fil-A with in-app offers.
+- Chicken sandwiches at Chick-fil-A with in-app offers.

-- Free burgers at Red Robin on your birthday.
+- Burgers at Red Robin on your birthday.

-- Free pastry at Panera when you sign up for My Panera rewards.
+- Pastry at Panera when you sign up for My Panera rewards.

-- Free scoop of ice cream at Baskin-Robbins with app download.
+- Scoop of ice cream at Baskin-Robbins with app download.

-- Free appetizer at Texas Roadhouse when you download their app.
+- Appetizer at Texas Roadhouse when you sign up for their VIP Club.